ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 select into one IR select_cc [#]_.
 Next the LowerSELECT() return ISD::SELECT as Op code directly.
 Finally the pattern define in Cpu0CondMov.td will translate the **select** IR into **movz** or **movn** conditional instruction.
-Let's run Chapter12_3 with ch12_4.cpp and ch_optimize.cpp to get the following result.
+Let's run Chapter8_2 with ch8_3.cpp to get the following result.
 Again, the cpu032II use **slt** instead of **cmp** has a little improved in instructions number.

 .. code-block:: bash

   114-37-150-209:InputFiles Jonathan$ ~/llvm/test/cmake_debug_build/bin/Debug/llc
-  -march=cpu0 -mcpu=cpu032I -relocation-model=static -filetype=asm ch12_4.bc -debug
+  -march=cpu0 -mcpu=cpu032I -relocation-model=static -filetype=asm ch8_3.bc -debug
   -o -
   ...
   === _Z8select_1ii